Diversity Rankings and Distinctions

 San Diego State University is dedicated to ensuring equal access to higher education for students of all backgrounds.
 SDSU’s diversity-related achievements and programs include:

-- SDSU ranks No. 25 in the nation for racial diversity – U.S. News & World Report, America’s Best Colleges 2011.
+- SDSU ranks No. 20 in the nation for racial and ethnic diversity – U.S. News & World Report, America’s Best Colleges 2014.

 - SDSU ranks No. 13 in the nation for bachelor’s degrees awarded to minorities, according to the June 2011 issue of Diverse Issues in Higher Education, which listed the top 100 colleges and universities for minorities.

 - SDSU also ranked No. 49 nationwide for master’s degrees awarded to minorities.